fbpx

 The major components and ingredients of the Thomas Recipe include:

-- Taking supplements like potassium, zinc, phosphorus, vitamin B6, vitamin C, magnesium, and L-Tyrosine to reduce electrolyte imbalances caused by vomiting and diarrhea and improve energy levels.
+• Taking supplements such as potassium, zinc, phosphorus, vitamin B6, vitamin C, magnesium, and L-Tyrosine can help.
+These supplements may reduce electrolyte imbalances from vomiting and diarrhea.
+They can also improve energy levels.

 The Thomas Recipe vs. Medical Detox